-Amer Picon was widely available when many of the first bartending books were written and that is why it was used in so many recipes from the time.
-Since it is now a challenge to find now outside of France and Europe, this leaves aficionados wanting to recreate those drinks looking for alternatives.
+Amer Picon was widely available when many of the first bartending books were written and that is why it appears in so many recipes from the time.
+Since it is now a challenge to find now outside of France and Europe, this leaves aficionados who want to recreate those drinks looking for alternatives.

 Amer translates from French to mean bitter.

 It is often used to describe a bitter aperitif produced in France such as Amer Picon.
 Picon is the actual brand name and they produce other bitters, including Picon Biere, which is often added to a light beer for a shandy-like drink.